Kemp, Brown, Murphy lead A's over Royals in 9-7 win - WHIZ News

 Jared Koenig allowed three runs off five hits in 4 2/3 innings and struck out a career-high four with three walks.

-The Oakland bullpen of Zach Puk, Zach Jackson (2-2), Sam Moll and Lou Trivino surrendered four runs.
+The Oakland bullpen of A.J.
+Puk, Zach Jackson (2-2), Sam Moll and Lou Trivino surrendered four runs.
 Trivino earned his third save with a scoreless ninth and completed two scoreless innings.

+“We won as a team today,” Kotsay said.
+“Each guy picked each other up, grinded through being up by four and losing a lead to only be up one.
+Everyone on the team just grinded.”

 Brad Keller (2-9) gave up five runs, four earned, on eight hits in 3 2/3 innings with four strikeouts and two walks.